Niittykumpu: Länsimetro and the new construction phase

 Construction of the Niittykumpu metro station started in November 2011.
-Complementary construction of the metro station started in autumn 2012, when Skanska started the construction of the new Liberti residential lbock in the area between Merituulentie and Länsiväylä.
+Complementary construction of the metro station started in autumn 2012, when Skanska started the construction of the new Liberti residential block in the area between Merituulentie and Länsiväylä.
 At the start of the Länsimetro construction, Niittykumpu was only supposed to have a preliminary reservation for a metro station, but in October 2013 it was decided to build a full-scale metro station in Niittykumpu, as postponing the construction would have caused the cost of construction of the station to double.

 Construction of the metro centre started in March 2014, and it was opened to the public three years later in June 2017.
 As well as the metro station, the metro centre contains the shopping centre Niitty and the apartment buildings Niittyhuippu and Niittytori, of which the former has 24 floors and the latter has 12 floors.
 When the 90-metre-high Niittyhuippu building was completed, it was one of the tallest buildings in Finland and the tallest apartment buildings Espoo.
 The old shopping centre Niittytori was dismantled in late summer 2017, and a new apartment building block was built in its place.
 The immediate surroundings of the metro centre, the Liberti block and the apartment buildings along Haukilahdenkatu, part of the first construction phase of the Länsimetro project, were completed in the early 2020s, when complementary construction of Niittykallio and Merituulentie.
 The complementary construction of the former Outokumpu office area had reached planning stage.
 The gas station in front of the Olari church will be dismantled and replaced with a paved Gräsanaukio square, with an underground parking garage for connection transport to the metro station and the church built underneath it.
 The automobile dealerships Länsi-Auto, Toyota Espoo and Delta will also be moved out of the way of the new apartment buildings.
 The population of the district is expected to double by the year 2025.